psigen/libphremoteuser/README.md

 I make no guarantees about this library being totally secure.
 It's not __obviously__ insecure.
 However, please make sure to at least
-**REDIRECT THE LOGIN URI TO SSL, OTHERWISE YOU ARE SENDING PLAIN TEXT PASSWORDS**
+**REDIRECT THE LOGIN URI TO SSL, OTHERWISE YOU ARE SENDING PLAIN TEXT PASSWORDS.**

 If you care about security consider:
   * Hosting Phabricator entirely on https/SSL